 If you have had a previous quick birth, you should use your judgement and call earlier if you think your contractions are strong and you need to breathe through them, even if it has not been long since they started or they are coming less than 10 minutes apart.

 Have my waters broken?

-If your waters have broken, you will experience a large gush of fluid coming out of your vagina or a constant trickle of fluid leaking enough to wear a maternity pad.
+If your waters have broken, you will experience a large gush of fluid coming out of your vagina or a constant trickle of fluid leaking enough to wear a sanitary pad.
 Your waters should be clear in colour, with no foul smell, and your baby should continue to move.
 You may already be having contractions, which may become more intense once your waters have broken.
 You may not have any contractions at all.

 If you are “unsure” your waters have broken, we advise you to walk around without pants or a pad in place to see if fluid leaks down your legs.
 You can also lay on a couch or bed for five minutes then stand up without pants on.
 If your waters have broken, fluid will leak or gush down your legs.
 If you do not notice fluid leaking after the initial “gush or trickle”, this could indicate watery discharge or urinary incontinence, both of which are normal in the third stage of pregnancy.
 You should continue to monitor by wearing a pad, and if the pad is soaked within the next hour, you should call your midwife.
 If it is dry, then it is likely your waters have not yet broken.